ghuyng/ai-assignment/ass2/README.md

  **Cờ Gánh bot**
 </p>

-# Useful expose functions and constants for algorithms
+# Useful exposed functions and constants for algorithms

 -   `INITIAL_BOARD`: use deepcopy to replicate it